The classic Cuban Sandwich is a staple at sandwich shops all across the country and can easily be prepared in your own kitchen.

 How to Make a Cuban Sandwich

-The secret to great Cuban sandwiches is grilling them of course.
-The easiest way to do this is with a panini press, however, I don’t own one and I suspect most of you don’t either.
+The secret to the best Cuban sandwiches is grilling them of course.
+The easiest way to do this is with a panini press, however, I don't own one and I suspect most of you don't either.
 Instead, you can use a traditional skillet and press the sandwich down with a heavy object such as a cast iron pan.
 Flattening the sandwich helps ensure it gets heated through.

 The Classic Cuban Sandwich